Bosnia and Herzegovina

 Since then, a number of agreements between the EU and Bosnia and Herzegovina have entered into force - visa facilitation and readmission agreements (2008), Interim Agreement on Trade and Trade-related issues (2008).
 The Stabilisation and Association Agreement (SAA) has been ratified and enters into force on 1 June 2015.

 Common Foreign and Security Policy and the European Security and Defence Policy

-The EU continues to deploy considerable resources in Bosnia and Herzegovina within the framework of the Common Foreign and Security Policy (CFSP) and the European Security and Defence Policy (ESDP).
-The current EU Special Representative (EUSR), Peter Sorensen, is also Head of the Delegation of the European Union.
+The EU continues to deploy considerable resources in Bosnia and Herzegovina within the framework of the Common Foreign and Security Policy (CFSP) and the Common Security and Defence Policy (CSDP).
+The current EU Special Representative (EUSR), Lars-Gunnar Wigemark, is also Head of the Delegation of the European Union.